Marquez-David/SpotifyClone/README.md

 4. `Services` #Contains code responsible for connecting with Spotify APIs.
 5. `Utils` #Contains helper functions that are used across different parts of the application.
 6. `Assets` #The Assets directory is used to store static files, such as images, fonts, or other resources required by the project.
+7. `Hooks` #This directory contain custom hooks that are used across the application.

 Before installation, make sure you are inside the source main directory.